PowaBanga/tools/hexchat/modules/README.md

     ctx.prnt(word_eol[0])
 ```

-You can specify channel commands, e.g. "!slap".
+You can specify channel commands, e.g. `!slap`.
 This is hooked into the text event "Channel Message".

 ```python